-- (1) Subject to the approval of the Guild Council, a referendum may be held where - (a) approved by a general meeting of the Guild; or - (b) requested by written petition of at least 500 Ordinary Members, setting out a referendum question, submitted to the Guild General Secretary. - (2) If requested by written petition, the written petition must explicitly and clearly state that it is a petition to hold a referendum. - (3) Referendums can only be held once a calendar year in conjunction with the General Guild Elections and must be conducted in accordance with the relevant requirements of the Guild Election Regulations. - (4) There is no limit to the number of referendums that can happen in any one year. - (5) Referendums may be held of Students or of Guild Members alone, and - (a) in a referendum of Students, each Student has one vote and a Student is entitled to vote even if they are not a Guild Member; and - (b) in a referendum of Guild Members, each Ordinary Member has one vote. - (6) Subject to the Regulations, the Guild Council determines all matters of detail in connection with any referendum. - (7) A referendum is decided in the affirmative if 50 per cent of the valid votes cast plus one are in the affirmative.
+- (1) Subject to the approval of the Guild Council, a Referendum may be held where - - (a) approved by a general meeting of the Guild; or - (b) requested by written petition of at least 500 Ordinary Members, setting out a Referendum question, submitted to the Guild General Secretary. - (2) If requested by written petition, the written petition must explicitly and clearly state that it is a petition to hold a Referendum. - (3) Referendums may only be held once a calendar year in conjunction with the General Guild Elections and must be conducted in accordance with the relevant requirements of the Guild Election Regulations. - (4) There is no limit to the number of referendums that can happen at a General Guild Election in any one year. - (5) Subject to the Guild Election Regulations, the Guild Council determines all matters of detail in connection with any Referendum. - (6) A Referendum is decided in the affirmative if 50 per cent of the valid votes cast plus one are in the affirmative.

-16 Amendments to Guild Regulations
+Amendments to Guild Regulations

-- (1) The Guild will endeavour to notify the University Secretary of any proposed amendments to these Regulations or the Guild Election Regulations prior to approval by Guild Council or a general meeting of the Guild for the purpose of ensuring proposed amendments are consistent with the Act, UWA Statute and By-laws. - (2) Amendments to these Regulations or the Guild Election Regulations must be --- - (a) endorsed by absolute majority of Guild Council; and - (b) where the amendment proposes to amend - (i) the membership of Guild Council as prescribed in regulation 28; - (ii) the approval of Guild Policy Stances under regulation 14; or - (iii) this regulation 16;
+- (1) The Guild will endeavour to notify the University Secretary of any proposed amendments to these Regulations or the Guild Election Regulations prior to approval by Guild Council or a general meeting of the Guild for the purpose of ensuring proposed amendments are consistent with the Act, UWA Statute and By-laws. - (2) Amendments to these Regulations or the Guild Election Regulations must be - (a) endorsed by absolute majority of Guild Council; and - (b) where the amendment proposes to amend - (i) the membership of Guild Council as prescribed in regulation 28; - (ii) the approval of Guild Policy Stances under regulation 14; or - (iii) this regulation 16;

-endorsed by a general meeting of the Guild or a referendum under regulation 15; and
+endorsed by a general meeting of the Guild or a Referendum under regulation 15 and the Guild Election Regulations; and

-- (c) where the amendment does not relate to the matters specified in (b), comply with the requirements of (3) below. - (3) Where the proposed amendment does not relate to the matters specified in sub-regulation (2)(b) - - (a) the Guild Council's resolution must be published on the Guild's official website and included in an email to all Guild members; - (b) the notice under (a) must include advice that Ordinary Members of the Guild may have the resolution considered at a general meeting of the Guild if 15 Ordinary Members give notice to that effect within 14 days of the date of sending the allmember email;
+- (c) where the amendment does not relate to the matters specified in (b), comply with the requirements of (3) below. - (3) Where the proposed amendment does not relate to the matters specified in subregulation (2)(b) - - the Guild Council's resolution must be published on the Guild's official website and included in an email to all Guild members; - (b) the notice under (a) must include advice that Ordinary Members of the Guild may have the resolution considered at a general meeting of the Guild if 15 Ordinary Members give notice to that effect within 14 days of the date of sending the allmember email;